Malay trade and creole languages

+Peranakan-Baba Malay

 Baba Malay

-Baba Malay is spoken by the Peranakans.
+Baba Malay is spoken by the Peranakans in Malacca (in Malaysia) and Singapore.
 A typical contact language between Hokkien male settlers and local Malay women, it has "more Hokkien grammar and more Malay lexicon".
 As of 2014, there are 1,000 speakers in Malaysia and another 1,000 in Singapore.
 It is mostly spoken among the older populations.
 In 1986, Pakir estimated there were 5,000 speakers in Singapore.

-A kind of Baba Malay, called Peranakan, is spoken among Chinese living in East Java.
-It is a mixture of Malay or Indonesian with local Javanese (East Javanese dialect) and Chinese elements (particularly Hokkien).
-This particular variety is found only in East Java, especially in Surabaya and surrounding areas.
-While other Chinese tend to speak the language varieties of the places in which they live (the Chinese of Central Java speak High or Standard Javanese in daily conversation even among themselves; in West Java, they tend to speak Sundanese), in Surabaya younger ethnic Chinese people tend to speak pure Javanese (Surabaya dialect) and learn Mandarin in courses.
+A Baba Indonesian variant is also spoken in East Java.